ornellamariestella/ornellamariestella/README.md

 ## Hi there, I'm Ornella ✨

-- I'm a Business Analyst with over 2 years of experience in FinTech, E-Commerce and Tech start-ups
+- I’m a Business Analyst with over **4 years** of experience working in FinTech, E-Commerce and Tech ecosystems
+- I have experience in both **start-up and corporate environments**, between **Stockholm and Milan**
-- I specialize in Customer Insights, E-Commerce and Product data
+- I specialize in **Customer Insights**, specifically churn prevention and retention strategies
-- I am a **Data Analytics @Boolean** alumna! 👨‍💻
+- I enjoy automating "data chores" using Python to focus on deep analysis and storytelling 🐍⚡
-- I hold a **MAs in Social Research**, which is why I'm all about about investigating trends 🔎
+- Finally, I hold a MA in Social Research, which is why I'm all about investigating trends 🔎

 ### I'm passionate about 💗
-Advocating for users and diving into *all kinds of data* to get to know them better.
-I believe **a user-centered approach is key** :key: to drive product improvements, sales, and retention!
+Advocating for users and diving into all kinds of data to get to know them better.
+I believe a **user-centered approach** is key 🔑 to drive product improvements, sales, and retention!

-### My data-related skills are 🔭
+### My tech stack 🔭
-- Excel
+- Tools: Python, SQL, Excel (Advanced)
-- GA4
-- SQL
-- Python
+- Viz: Power BI, Tableau, Qlik Sense
-- Tableau
+- Analytics: GA4, HubSpot
 ***...and I'm always learning something new!***

 ### When I'm not working with data, I enjoy
 - Going for a hike 🥾🏞️